 A shuttle bus will operate twice an hour between Ryde Pier Head and Ryde Esplanade to link with Wightlink Ferries.
 Wightlink advise customers to be at the Pier Head a minimum of 15 mins prior to sailing departure times.

-The 20 minute parking bay at Ryde Esplanade station will be closed until further notice to facilitate the shuttle bus operation.
+The 20 minute parking bay at Ryde Esplanade station has been closed to facilitate the shuttle bus operation.

 Whilst Island line is upgraded, a replacement bus service to the Steam Railway will also be in operation from Ryde Esplanade to Havenstreet, on the hour, from 10:00 to 16:00.

 replacement bus timetable

 31 August saw another new train arrive by ferry onto the island meaning four of the five 484 trains are now in their new home.
 The old 483 trains have all now been removed to make space for the new trains.
 Unit 483007 has gone to the Isle of Wight steam railway, unit 483004 is now at Hollier’s Park on the Isle of Wight where it will be transformed into a café, and unit 483008 will go across the to the mainland to be stored on behalf of the London Transport Group.